 “While you aren’t required to submit supporting documentation when you file electronically, you do need to retain this information to meet CRA guidelines, in case your tax return is reviewed or audited at a later date,” says Karen Benke, certified financial planner and senior financial consultant with Investors Group in London, Ontario.

-Netfile no longer uses access codes, so you can file with just your social insurance number and birth date.
+- Netfile no longer uses access codes, so you can file with just your Social Insurance Number (SIN) and birth date.

 References & Resources